GraphicsReport is supported by its audience. When you buy through links on our site, we may earn an affiliate commission. Learn More

 There aren’t any rounded edges to it like some 750 models, and the overall build quality is ideal for the price point.

-Speaking of which, this card was released in the MSRP of 140 dollars, but due to the recent GPU fluctuations, you can avail of it today for just under $200.
+Speaking of which, this card was released in the MSRP of 140 dollars, but due to the recent GPU fluctuations, It might cost you a little extra.
 However, I will advise you to explore the second-hand market if you want added value.

 One of the main reasons for its popularity is because this card is power efficient.
 As it’s constructed in Nvidia’s renowned Pascal architecture, you will get very decent performance per watt.

 Additionally, the Gigabyte GeForce GTX 1050 Ti OC doesn’t require any power connectors at all.
 All you need is a PCIe lane, and you are good to go.